Imaging Software

 Figure 31

-Recall that you can change the colour of a mask by clicking the icon in the top row of the layer controls.
+Recall that you can change the colour of a mask by clicking the icon in

 Figure 32